mozilla/mig/doc/concepts.rst

   but will not be able to send actions to agents.
 The GPG keys are securely kept by their investigators.
 * **Privacy** is respected by never retrieving raw data from endpoints.
-When MIG is ran on laptops or phones, end-users can request reports on the operations performed on their devices.
-The 2-man-rule for sensitive actions also protect from rogue investigators invading privacy.
+When MIG is run on laptops or phones, end-users can request reports on the operations performed on their devices.
+The 2-man-rule for sensitive actions also prevents rogue investigators invading privacy.
 * **Reliability** is built in.
 No component is critical.
 If an agent crashes, it will attempt to recover and reconnect to the platform indefinitely.
 If the platform crashes, a new platform can be rebuilt rapidly without backups.

 MIG privileges a model where requesting information from endpoints is fast and simple.
 It does not attempt to record everything all the time.
-Instead, it assumes that when an information will be needed, it will be easy to retrieve it.
+Instead, it assumes that when a piece of information is needed, it will be easy to retrieve it.

 It's an army of Sherlock Holmes, ready to interrogate your network within milliseconds.